pepershukov/ytm-yld/README.md

 ## Requirements

+The requirements download/instructions are listed in the [`requirements.txt`](https://raw.githubusercontent.com/pepershukov/ytm-yld/main/requirements.txt) in addition to Python pip packages needed with this project.

 ### Software requirements
 - ***YouTube.com* cookie as a "Netscape HTTP Cookie File"**
   - *This application does not store/send the cookies for the use outside of this application.*